Factory activity plunges as coronavirus shock deepens

 Global fund managers polled by Reuters are convinced the world economy is already in recession, similar to economists’ assessments in another Reuters poll.
 [ASSET/WRAP][ECILT/WRAP]

-As the prospect of a deep recession grows, traders on Wednesday made a fresh dart for the safety of government bonds, the dollar .USD= and gold <GOL/>.
+As the prospect of a deep recession grows, traders on Wednesday made a fresh dart for the safety of government bonds, the dollar and gold <GOL/>.

 Chinese factory activity improved slightly more than expected after plunging a month earlier, its PMI showed, but growth was marginal, highlighting the intense pressure facing businesses as domestic and export demand slumps.